The-AI-Alliance/enterprise-MCP/docs/getting-to-know-mcp/nlip.markdown

 {: .note}
 > **Editor's Note:**
 > Tom is a member of the [NLIP project](https://github.com/nlip-project).
-NLIP complements MCP in many ways, so I asked him to contribute this chapter about NLIP, which is likely to become an important tool in your arsenal, which complements your use of MCP and possibly other protocols. -- [Dean]({{site.baseurl}}/contributing/#contributors)
+NLIP complements MCP, as well as other protocols, in many ways, so I asked Tom to contribute this chapter about NLIP, which is likely to become an important tool for your AI projects. -- [Dean]({{site.baseurl}}/contributing/#contributors)

 [NLIP (Natural Language Interaction Protocol)](https://github.com/nlip-project){:target="_blank"} defines a payload format for transferring natural language conversations augmented with multimodal media.
 Its intended use is as a transport between a user-facing application and an agent, or between two agents.
 NLIP has defined bindings for HTTP, WebSockets and AMPQ making it useable in a variety of scenarios.
 NLIP joins a roster of protocols used in agent development.
 These include MCP, A2A, and OpenAI API.